Guides

 Pilot Success Criteria

 Define clear criteria for determining whether the pilot is successful enough to proceed to full deployment.
+The thresholds below are the ones we suggest; adjust them to your own context.

 Adoption and performance thresholds: